9track/FlashFloppy-wiki/Usage.md

 ## Modes of operation

 FlashFloppy supports three different modes of operation:
 - Config-less mode.
 No need for any config files.
-Cycles between all valid image files in the root of the USB stick.
+Allows direct selection of any valid image file on your USB stick.
-- HxC Autoboot mode, configured via HxC host selector software (AUTOBOOT.HFE) into the HXCSDFE.CFG file in the root of the USB stick.
+- HxC Autoboot mode, configured via HxC file selector and config file.
 - HxC Index mode, switching between image names of the form DSKA0000 and so on.
-Requires a special HXCSDFE.CFG file.
-No need for AUTOBOOT.HFE.
+Requires a special HxC config file.

 ### Config-less mode

 In this mode you need no configuration files or selector software.
+Behaviour depends on which display type you have connected:
+- **7-Segment LED:**
 FlashFloppy will automatically assign all valid images in the root folder of your USB stick to slots which you can switch between using the Gotek buttons.
+- **LCD/OLED:**
+FlashFloppy will allow you to select between any valid image file and any folder within the current directory.
+Selecting a folder will make that the new current directory, and list any image files and subfolders within.

 ### HxC Autoboot mode